Gaya district: History

 Gaya formed a part of the district of Behar and Ramgarh till 1864.
 It was given the status of independent district in 1865.
 Subsequently, in May 1981, Magadh Division was created by the Bihar State Government with the districts of Gaya, Nawada, Aurangabad and Jehanabad.
 All these districts were at the level of sub-division when the Gaya district was created in 1865.

 Gaya has seen three districts partitioned off from its territory: Aurangabad and Nawada in 1976, and Jehanabad in 1988.

-It is currently a part of the Red Corridor.

 Geography

 Gaya district occupies an area of 4976 km2, comparatively equivalent to the island of Trinidad.